Reynard-G/Discover-Banking-Bot/README.md

 ## ⚙️ Configuration

-Create a file named `.env` in the root directory and fill out the values:
+Rename the file `example.env` to `.env` in the root directory and fill out the values:

 ```
 TOKEN=